 Galvalume refers to steel plated with an aluminum and zinc mixture (considered even less corrosive than galvanized steel)

 Steel roofs must be coated first with a metallic finish to ensure they hold a coat of paint.
-Aluminum doesn’t necessity need such a coating, as it can be installed in mill finish, however most aluminum roofs are in fact painted, because people like the colors available with metal roofing.
+Aluminum doesn’t necessity need such a coating, as it can be installed in mill finish, however most aluminum roofs are also painted, because people like the colors available with metal roofing.

 How the materials are coated with paint will determine their lifespan.
 Factory finished with what is known as Kynar 500 or Hylar 5000 paint finish quality is arguably the best way to go.
 It’s actually less expensive than painting after the installation, since it’s just another run of the metal through the mill, not requiring man hours.